apeskinian/p5_treasures_untold/README.md

     - ### Secondary stock check on basket adjustments One of the main issues that can arise is if there are multiple sessions running.
 The stock levels shown in the templates are only accurate from the last request made and so there is the risk that two users could be on the same page and add the same item to their basket at the same time.

-        Neither session would see this as an issue as when the template was loaded there was stock available.
+        Neither session would see this as an issue as when the template was loaded, there was stock available.
 The template will still allow the item to be added to the basket.
 The potential issues with this are:

         - Unique items could be purchased twice by two different users.
         - Items that are not unique may be oversold as the stock levels become innacurate.